SYLLL/Combo/FIREBASE_SETUP.md

       allow read, write: if request.auth != null && request.auth.uid == userId;
     }

+    // Projects collection - users can read/write their own projects match /test/{projectId} {
+      allow read, write: if request.auth != null;
+    }

+    // Chat conversations are stored in the test collection
+    // No additional rules needed since they're under /test/*

     // For development, allow all access (change this in production) match /{document=**} {
       allow read, write: if true;